zendframework/zf2-documentation/docs/languages/en/modules/zend.loader.plugin-class-loader.rst

    ``__construct($map = null)``

    **__construct()**
-   The constructor is used to instantiate and intialize the plugin class loader.
+   The constructor is used to instantiate and initialize the plugin class loader.
 If passed a string, an array, or a ``Traversable`` object, it will pass this to the :ref:`registerPlugins()
    <zend.loader.plugin-class-loader.methods.register-plugins>` method in order to seed (or overwrite) the plugin
    class map.